rozek/banglejs-2-activities/README.md

 * `font` - optionally specifies the font to be used for rendering the given text.
 If not explicitly given, `Label` uses the font which was configured when the factory function was invoked
 * `width` - optionally specifies the requested minimum width of a label.
 If not explicitly defined, the width of the given text is used (when rendered using the configured font)
 * `height` - optionally specifies the requested minimum height of a label.
 If not explicitly defined, the height of the given text is used (when rendered using the configured font)
+* `border` - is an optional integer ≧ 0 which indicates whether a border should be drawn at the outer edges of (but still within) the layout cell and, if so, how thick that border should be.
+The color of that border may be specified by means of `BorderColor` - otherwise, the current foreground color will be used.
+If `border` is 0, no border will be drawn
+* `BorderColor` - optionally specifies the color, in which a border should be drawn (provided, that the given `border` value is greater than zero).
+If `BorderColor` is set to `null`, space for a border will be provided, but no actual border drawn
 * `halign` - either `-1` to left-align the given text, 0 to center it horizontally, or `1` to right-align it.
 By default, a text is centered within its layout cell
 * `valign` - either `-1` to top-align the given text, 0 to center it vertically, or `1` to bottom-align it.
 By default, a text is centered within its layout cell
+* `hilite` - optionally specifies whether the component should be "highlighted" or not (by default, it is not).
+If highlighted, the current theme's `fgH` and `bgH` highlighting colors are used to draw background and text
 * `col` - optionally specifies the color in which the given text is drawn.
 If not explicitly defined, `Label` uses the color which was configured as the current foreground color when the factory function was invoked
 * `bgCol` - optionally specifies the color with which the background of a layout cell is filled before the actual text is drawn.
 If not explicitly defined, the layout cell will not be filled with any color at all
 * `bold` - when set to `true`, the given `Text` is shown in bold, otherwise it is drawn normally